beechfuzz/e2guardian-docker/README.md

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):

-> When using volumes (`-v` flags) permissions issues can arise between the host OS and the container.
+> When using volumes (`-v` flags) permissions issues can arise between
+> the host OS and the container.
+We avoid this issue by allowing you to
+> specify the user  `PUID`  and group  `PGID`.
+>
+> Ensure any volume directories on the host are owned by the same user
+> you specify and any permissions issues will vanish like magic.

+In this instance  `PUID=1000`  and  `PGID=1000`, to find yours use  `id user`  as below:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MzYwNDA1Myw3MTgwNTc4NjBdfQ==
+eyJoaXN0b3J5IjpbOTcyMjQ4NTU2LDcxODA1Nzg2MF19
 -->